-- Undergraduate students seeking a Bachelors degree (Graduation date NO earlier than Spring 2015), or
+- Undergraduate students seeking a Bachelors degree (preferably with graduation date no earlier than Spring 2016 preferred), or

 - Associate degree with the intention of receiving a Bachelors degree

 - Underrepresented minority, low income, first generation college and veteran students are strongly encouraged to apply.

 - Able to work in a highly independent manner – (Most often mentors are located in different areas from the fellow’s home institution.
 SEEDS staff and the rest of the fellowship cohort will also be located at distance.)